SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-14-undecided-voters-2024.md

 - __If you want democracy,__ then vote Harris/Walz at the top of the ticket, and Democrats all the way down to ensure a functional Senate and House, not filled with Republican nihilists.
-- __If you want fascism,__ then I despise you, but your choice is clear.
+- __If you want fascism,__ then I despise you.
+But your choice is clear.
-- __If you fail to vote,__ the only "message" you're sending is "I don't care and you can ignore me and my interests".
+- __If you fail to vote,__ the only message you're sending is "I don't care and you can ignore me &amp; my interests".
 That's a stupid message, so don't do that.
-- __If you vote 3rd party,__ the only "message" you're sending is "I am bad at math."
+- __If you vote 3rd party,__ the only message you're sending is "I am bad at math."
+  Yes, it would be better if we had better candidates.
 Yes, it would be better if we had a proportional representation system, or rank-preference voting, or something other than first-past-the post.
 But FPTP is what's _here_, what's _real_, and what's the only thing for you to deal with.
 So don't be stupid this way, either.

 So, look: just vote for Democrats this time.

-There will come a time for more nuanced partisanship, and hectoring the elected to do better.
+There will soon come a time for more nuanced partisanship, and hectoring our electeds to do better.
 But that time is not now.

 ## The Weekend Conclusion

 Glaaah.
-I want this _over._
+I want this to be _over._

-But "over" in the right way: Harris/Walz elected, having gotten past all the mischief points where Trump will surely try to blow up the system again, Trump back in court for sentencing and incarceration.
+But "over" in the right way: Harris/Walz elected, having gotten past all the mischief points where Trump will surely try to blow up the system again, and Trump back in court for sentencing &amp; incarceration.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)